Subaccount Users and Groups

 Local Groups Are Used for SSO User Authorization

-The group names at the SSO must match exactly the locally defined groups inside ChaosSearch to ensure that the correct permissions are applied to users within ChaosSearch.
+The group names at the SSO must match exactly the locally defined groups inside ChaosSearch to ensure that the correct permissions are applied within ChaosSearch.
 As an example, a trailing space character for a ChaosSearch group name resulted in a mismatch with the group name passed in an SSO request, blocking the authorization to ChaosSearch features.
 Be sure to carefully check the entire group name character composition.

-Administrators can create groups using the Groups UI and by specifying the RBAC permissions as blocks of values for the group, or by importing a JSON file of permissions and rules.
+Primary users can create groups using the Groups UI and by specifying the RBAC permissions as blocks of values for the group, or by importing a JSON file of permissions and rules.
 See Recommended RBAC Group Setups for an example of a common group model.

 About the default Group

-As a best practice, customer administrators should change the settings of the default group to reflect the minimal permissions that a new user should be granted.
-If the default group is not modified, administration privileges could be granted to new users.
+As a best practice when you start to create more specific groups, change the settings of the default group to reflect the minimal permissions that a new user should be granted.
+If the default group settings are not modified, new or auto-provisioned users could have more UI and administration privileges and access to see all object groups and views.